 While you cannot influence how others drive, you can protect yourself by wearing a seat belt at all times and driving defensively.
 If you are in an accident caused by another driver, there is a possibility that in-vehicle distractions were the cause.

-Following an auto accident contact an experienced personal defense attorney who can assist in uncovering what caused the accident.
-If another driver was negligent, then a lawyer can fight to ensure that you receive fair compensation for medical costs, lost wages and pain and suffering.
+Following an auto accident, contact an experienced personal defense attorney, who can assist in uncovering what caused the accident.
+If another driver was negligent, then our lawyer can fight to ensure that you receive fair compensation for medical costs, lost wages, and pain and suffering.